Housing Information

 CHECK-IN PROCEDURES

-1. If this is your first time living on campus, please complete the immunization form prior to move in.
+1. If this is your first time living on campus, please complete the immunization form prior to moving in.

 2. Pick up keys (room and mailbox).